barmstrong/week-in-ethereum/README.md

 ## Architecture

-Deploy a Token app requires a few pieces:
+Deploying a Token app requires a few pieces:

 * **token-headless-client**
   This is a client that we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services, and handles end-to-end encrypting all messages using the Signal protocol.